Expensive Purchases in Prenups: Joint or Sole Property?

 Tom has significant experience in acting for parents and family members in care proceedings, involving allegations of harm, whether it be physical harm, emotional harm, sexual harm or harm as a result of poor mental health.
-Tom also has experience in dealing with cases involving non-accidental injury, fabricated and induced illness and cases featuring complex factual disputes.
+Tom also specialises in cases involving suspected non-accidental injury, fabricated and induced illness and cases featuring complex factual disputes and medical evidence.

 Tom is an accredited Children Panel member by The Law Society and is able to represent children in family law proceedings, through a Children’s Guardian and directly.

-In his private work, Tom is experienced in representing parents in disputes on arrangements for their children, including cases that involve parental conflict, allegations of harm, domestic abuse, parental alienation and those with an international element.
-Tom also has a growing practice representing parents and family members in Forced Marriage Protection Order cases.
+In his private work, Tom is experienced in representing parents in disputes on arrangements for their children, including cases that involve parental conflict, allegations of harm, domestic abuse, parental alienation, and those with an international element.

-In his adoption work Tom represents both birth parents and prospective adopters in adoption proceedings.
-His practice covers domestic and international adoptions.
+In his adoption work Tom represents both birth parents and prospective adopters in adoption proceedings, covering domestic and international adoptions.

 As a member of the family law organisation Resolution, Tom works to resolve family disputes in a constructive and non-confrontational manner.